-- 1. On the Administrative Console, click Server Monitors. - 2.
-Click Processing Time Histogram.
+- 1. On the Administrative Console, click Configuration > Status > Monitors tab. - 2.
+Select Processing Time Histogram.
 Other monitor entries can be accessed in similar ways.

 Monitoring with JMX

 The PingDirectoryProxy Server supports monitoring the JVMTM through a Java Management Extensions (JMXTM) management agent, which can be accessed using JConsole or any other kind of JMX client.
 The JMX interface provides JVM performance and resource utilization information for applications running Java.
 You can monitor generic metrics exposed by the JVM itself, including memory pools, threads, loaded classes, and MBeans, as well as all the monitor information that the Directory Proxy Server provides.
 You can also subscribe to receive JMX notifications for any administrative alerts that are generated within the server.